Mark Keam

 Mark Lee Keam (born May 10, 1966) is a Korean American lawyer.
+Since 2024 Keam has led the Korean American Institute.
+KAI is a nonprofit organization whose mission is to produce insightful and actionable research to improve decision making on issues facing Korean Americans.

 He is a former member of the Virginia House of Delegates in the United States.
-A Democrat, Keam represented the 35th District, which encompassed a portion of Fairfax County, including the town of Vienna, Virginia, where he resides.
-He resigned his seat on September 6, 2022 to take a position in the Biden administration.
+A Democrat, Keam represented the 35th District, which encompassed a portion of Fairfax County, Virginia, including the town of Vienna, Virginia, where he resides.
+He resigned his seat on September 6, 2022, to take a position in the Biden administration as a deputy assistant secretary running the National Travel and Tourism Office in the International Trade Administration.

-Keam was born in Seoul, South Korea and has lived in Vietnam, Australia, and California.
+Keam was born in Seoul, South Korea, and has lived in Vietnam, Australia, and California.
 He was formerly an aide on Capitol Hill, and was an executive with Verizon Communications until he left in 2009 to run for the Virginia General Assembly.

-Early life
+Early life and education

-Keam was born to a Presbyterian minister in Seoul, South Korea, in 1966.
+Keam was born on May 10, 1966, in Seoul, South Korea, to a Presbyterian minister.
 His family later founded a church in Vietnam, before fleeing when the country became communist in 1975.
 After arriving in Australia, Keam and his brother attended Newington College while their father was founding pastor of the Korean parish of the Uniting Church in Australia at Strathfield, New South Wales.
 The family eventually settled in Orange County, California.
 To help support his family, Keam worked odd jobs, from construction to collecting shopping carts in a retail parking lot.
-He earned a degree in political science from the University of California, Irvine, and later earned a law degree from the Hastings College of the Law.
+He earned a degree in political science from the University of California, Irvine, and later earned a Doctor of Jurisprudence from Hastings College of the Law.

+Career

 Keam served as Senator Richard Durbin's chief counsel on the Senate Judiciary Committee from 2001 to 2007, when he left to join Verizon Communications as a Vice President and Counsel.
 In 2009, he took an unpaid leave of absence to run for the Virginia General Assembly.